-No military movement over Salah pushing video
+No police action over Salah driving video

 Liverpool FC have declined to comment.